Ikechukwu-Miracle/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-5-local_variables lists the environment variables, the local variables and the functions 6-create_local_variable creates a local variable BEST with value "School" 7-create_global_variable creates a global variable BEST with value "School"
+5-local_variables lists the environment variables, the local variables and the functions 6-create_local_variable creates a local variable BEST with value "School" 7-create_global_variable creates a global variable BEST with value "School" 8-true_knowledge displays the result of the addition of 128 to the value of the variable TRUEKNOWLEDGE